9io9: Observations

 The Red Radio Ring (RRR) was discovered by four independent groups, including the Space Warps project using deep images from the Canada–France–Hawaii Telescope, a cross-match with Herschel-SPIRE and Planck images at 350 μm to identify strongly lensed dusty star-forming galaxies (DSFGs) and follow up with Large Millimeter Telescope, a detection with Herschel-SPIRE 500 μm images to identify strongly lensed DSFGs, and identification of 9io9 as the strongest lensed DSFG in the 278 GHz maps from the Atacama Cosmology Telescope (ACT) and follow-up with the Green Bank Telescope.

 The galaxy was studied with the Large Millimetre Telescope, which detected carbon monoxide in the lensed galaxy, and the Subaru Telescope, which detected different spectroscopic lines associated with star formation in the lensed galaxy.
-This study suggests a high star forming rate of about 2500 M_{ʘ} yr ^{−1} or a thousand times the star forming rate of the Milky Way.
+This study suggests a high star forming rate of about 2500 M_{☉} yr ^{−1} or a thousand times the star forming rate of the Milky Way.
 The source reconstruction supports a compact core and an extended region, maybe indicative of a jet or lobe coming from an active galactic nucleus (AGN).
 The galaxy might be in the center of a large galaxy group or cluster and it will likely evolve into a massive elliptical galaxy.

 Observations with the Northern Extended Millimeter Array (NOEMA) and detailed reconstruction of the lensed galaxy suggests an approximately 3 kpc diameter rotating disk of gas.